Responsive Supply Chain Management in Manufacturing Industry from HelpWithAssignment.com

 In Supply Chain Management, we can see that supply chain managers are overwhelmed with a range of leading-edge supply chain strategies and new business initiatives.
 However, not all these initiatives and strategies are appropriate for all businesses.
 Supply chain managers need to understand the constraints of the supply of their products and the uncertainties with the right supply chain strategies.

 A product clock speed can be fast, medium or slow.
-A product life cycle and its manufacturing process life cycle is associated wit the product clock speed.
+A product life cycle and its manufacturing process life cycle is associated with the product clock speed.

 Responsive supply chain and fast clock speed product – personal computer

 - The PC industry is a fast clock speed industry.
 Here the industry faces short product life cycles.
 The product is generally made in a make-to-order production environment.
-Facing this business environment, PC producers adopt the responsive supply chain strategy to reduce order cycle, production cycle and procurement cycle.
-Let us consider Dell Computer as example.
+Facing this business environment, PC producers adopt the responsive supply chain strategy to reduce the order cycle, production cycle, and procurement cycle.
+Let us consider Dell Computer as an example.

-- Dell Computer designs, manufactures and markets a wide range of systems that include desktops, notebooks, workstations and network servers.
+- Dell Computer designs manufacture and market a wide range of systems that include desktops, notebooks, workstations, and network servers.
 Dell also markets software and peripherals as well as service and support programs.

 - To reduce its procurement cycle time, Dell shifts from a traditionally fashioned assembly line to cellular manufacturing techniques and established strategic alliances with its key suppliers.

 - It forges partnerships with reputable suppliers rather than integrating backward into parts and components manufacturing.
 Since new parts and components are introduced so fast that inventory is obsolete in a matter of months or even quicker.
 Dell only holds its inventory for not more than 10 days.